Anti-Mafia author Saviano on trial for calling Italy PM a 'bastard' | Law-Order

 Rome authorities accuse NGO ships of acting illegally, and last week refused to let one of them dock in Italy, forcing it to sail to France and provoking a spat with the French government.
 Saviano, who has lived under 24-hour police protection since his 2006 breakthrough book "Gomorrah", an expose on the Naples mafia that was adapted into a movie and a TV series, was unrepentant about his attack on Meloni.

 "What should I be apologising for?
 For doing my duty to criticize Power, as all intellectuals should do?" he said in the comments to Reuters.
-The author, who often clashes with right-wing politicians, said he faced two more defamation cases pitting him against Salvini, now deputy prime minister, and Culture Minister Gennaro Sangiuliano. ($1 = 0.9674 euros) (additional reporting by Angelo Amante, editing by Gavin Jones, Angus MacSwan and Alex Richardson)
+The author, who often clashes with right-wing politicians, said he faced two more defamation cases pitting him against Salvini, now deputy prime minister, and Culture Minister Gennaro Sangiuliano. ($1 = 0.9674 euros) (additional reporting by Angelo Amante, editing by Gavin Jones and Jon Boyle)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)